“It’s only by we ourselves forgiving others

 being that he had probably and most likely merely succumbed to her

-astute mental will and most likely had claimedefeat just in order to
+astute mental will and most likely had claimed defeat just in order to

 have at least a small amount of peace left in his life.
 Yet I pondered